Maece97/EDPOA/README.md

 - Differentiating between commands and events was more difficult than expected

 ### Assignment 2
-@Kris: is partitioning somwhere in here? if yes just delete this comment :D
 - Avro:
   - Avro gives us a good way to share ObjectClasses between services with one single place of truth.
   - The first option is to share this TransferObjectClass is within the events which adds unnessesary size to the event, which is not acceptable for us as we will have a high volume of events.